Deon Yelder

-Deon Yelder (born March 6, 1995) is an American football tight end for the San Antonio Brahmas of the XFL.
+Deon Yelder (born March 6, 1995) is an American professional football tight end.
 He played college football at Western Kentucky and signed with the New Orleans Saints as an undrafted free agent in 2018.
 Yelder won a Super Bowl title as part of the Kansas City Chiefs in Super Bowl LIV.

-Early life and high school
+Early life

 Yelder was born and raised in Louisville, Kentucky and attended Southern High School.
 He originally only played basketball at Southern and did not play football until his junior year.

 College career

 Yelder began his career at Western Kentucky as a walk-on and redshirted his freshman season.
 He saw his first collegiate action during his redshirt sophomore season, playing special teams, and did not catch his first career pass until his redshirt junior season.
 He earned a scholarship going into his redshirt senior season and finished the season with 52 receptions for 688 yards and eight total touchdowns and was named third-team All-Conference USA.
 Yelder's performance earned him an invitation to the 2017 NFLPA Collegiate Bowl and a late invitation to the 2017 Senior Bowl, where he scored a touchdown on a one-yard reception from quarterback Kyle Lauletta.